WaterWare models: RRM Rainfall-Runoff Model

 - monthly: tabular summary of monthly results and corresponding time series graphs.

-in terms of the basic statistics and the correlation or goodness of fit of the model results.
+- statistics (not yet implemented, and contingent on the availability of a matching observed flow time series) that compare the computed and observed flow in terms of the basic statistics and the correlation or goodness of fit of the model results.

 |